-If you’re concerned about your child, it's important to look at the big picture — not just their eating — to identify potential signs and symptoms of an eating disorder.
-You can use to help you consider various areas of your child’s life that may be affected by disordered eating or an eating disorder and determine whether to see a health professional.
+If you’re concerned about your child, it's important to look at the big picture—not just their eating—to be able to accurately identify potential signs of an eating disorder.
+You can use this screener to help you consider various areas of your child’s life that may be affected by disordered eating or an eating disorder and determine whether to see a health professional.

 Despite the fact that eating disorders are on the rise, many of them continue to go undetected.
 This is in part due to the self-obscuring nature of these diseases themselves, and partly due to a larger societal misunderstanding about what eating disorders are and what they look like.